getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 Our gstreamer-1.0 packages have been updated to 1.10.4, which is the latest in their 1.10 stable series.

 Pulseaudio has been upgrade to 10.0, enabling improvements to Bluetooth A2DP and HSP profiles and hotplugging support for USB sound cards.

+## Default Applications

+### All Editions

+All of our editions feature:

+- Firefox 52.0.2
+- Rhythmbox 3.4.1
+- Thunderbird 52.01

+We also now ship with a default office suite across all editions, LibreOffice 5.3.2.2!

+### Default Video Player

+Our Budgie and GNOME editions ship with GNOME MPV as the new default video player.
+GNOME MPV was chosen to be our new default for these two editions as it:

+- Fits into the general aesthetic of both Budgie and GNOME
+- In our opinion provides a simpler experience for simply watching video content

+Our MATE edition will maintain the use of VLC, preserving a more traditional user experience.

 ## Budgie